Amazon SES vs Mailgun - the ultimate guide

 Rate limiting

 Amazon SES rate limits the number of emails you can send per second and per 24 hours.
 You can find this limit on your dashboard.
 The exact value depends on your email volume and you can always request an increase.
-They allow you to do an email burst for an unspecified short period of time but once you shoot over the limits for an extended time, the emails will bounce.
+They allow you do an email burst for an unspecified short period of time but once you shoot over the limits for an extended time, the emails will bounce.

 Mailgun doesn't specify exact send limits.
 This doesn't mean there is none.
-If you send more emails than your Mailgun account send rate, the emails are automatically queued, and sending is throttled for you.
+If you send more emails than your Mailgun account send rate, the emails are automatically queued and sending is throttled for you.
 What you should be careful of is the unspecified API request limits which will cause HTTP request error.
 But you must be doing something heavy to hit that.

 Dedicated IP